- Latin America

 Examples of Me Teaching in Different Places

 So what does all this look like in practice?
-Here are a few examples of my set up in different house sitting locations around Europe!
+Here's an example of my set up in a house sitting location around Europe!
 It isn’t always glamorous, but rest assured it’s worth it!

 Posted In: Teach English Online

 Nicola is an Atlanta native who loves teaching, budget travel, and guacamole.
 She holds BA’s in Anthropology and Sociology from the University of Georgia and a Masters in Education from Francis Marion University.
 Nicola has spent the last couple of years teaching English online while house-sitting her way through Europe, Asia, and Latin America.
 When she's not busy teaching or drinking coffee in cozy cafes, Nicola enjoys writing about her travels on her blog.

 Want to Learn More About Teaching English Abroad?